MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 ## <a name="search-the-audit-log"></a>Zoeken in het auditlogboek

-Hier is het proces voor het zoeken in het auditlogboek in Office 365.
+Dit is het proces voor het zoeken in het auditlogboek in Microsoft 365.

 [Stap 1: Een zoekopdracht in het auditlogboek uitvoeren](#step-1-run-an-audit-log-search)